What to do When Your Partner Sets a Boundary

 In Therapy, We Practice This in Real Time

-Sometimes your partner has told you what they need… and you didn’t know how to hear it.
-Sometimes you’ve tried to listen, but it felt like an accusation and everything got tense.
-Sometimes you didn’t even realize it was a boundary, because it wasn’t said in a way that made sense to you.
+Sometimes your partner has told you what they need, and you didn’t know how to hear it.
+Or you’ve tried to listen, but it felt like an accusation and everything got tense.
+Maybe you didn’t even realize it was a boundary, because it wasn’t said in a way that made sense to you.

 All of that is normal.
 And none of it means you can’t do this differently moving forward.